 An obvious one, but one of the top must-sees in Scotland is visiting at least one Scottish castle.

 There are over 1,500 castles throughout Scotland, so it’s easy to go castle daft when visiting Scotland!
-My best advice is to choose 2-3 you really want to spend some time at.
-Choose the castles that have a history that interests you the most – and go and explore them.
+My advice is to choose 2-3 castles to explore.
+Choose the castles that have a history that interests you the most- or if you’re not a history nerd, just pick the ones that look the most intriguing.

 - Edinburgh Castle – one of Scotland’s most famous castles and home to the Scottish Crown Jewels, Stone of Destiny, and the oldest church in Scotland – St Margaret’s Chapel (built in 1130)

 - Craigmillar Castle, Edinburgh – a well-preserved ruin located outside the city centre and a quieter option to Edinburgh Castle.
 It’s a wonderful castle for families and children to explore.
-Read my guide on visiting Craigmillar Castle here.
+Read my guide on visiting Craigmillar Castle.

 - Finlarig Castle, Killin – one of the coolest ruins I’ve discovered in Scotland, with a bloody past.
 It’s also located in one of the prettiest villages in Scotland, Killin.
-Read my guide on Killin here.
+Read my guide on Killin.

 - Eilean Donan Castle, Dornie – supposedly one of the most photographed castles in history, Eilean Donan Castle is a wee castle that sits on an island that is connected to the mainland via a bridge.

-- Kilchurn Castle, Loch Awe – cupped by moody mountains and a moody loch, Kilchurn is one of the most beautiful castle ruins in Scotland.
+- Kilchurn Castle, Loch Awe – cupped by moody mountains and a sullen loch, Kilchurn is one of the most beautiful castle ruins in Scotland.

 Visit an island